va3c/va3c.github.io/sample-file-guidelines.md

 A paragraph or two decsribing the special aspects or principles of the project in a text file would be nice

 * Built to what codes and regs
-* Provenance / references to precedants
+* Provenance / references to precedents
 * Where published

 ## BIM Considerations

 * Link to ontology or categorization schema
-* links to spec
+* Links to spec
 * Links to project management dates
 * Links to codes